taya12hu/gen-ai-project/README.md

 # DineMind

-An AI chat assistant that helps you find restaurants.
+An AI chat assistant that helps you find restaurants in Bangalore.
 Ask for what you want in plain language ("suggest a quiet vegetarian place under ₹1000") and it grounds its answer in real restaurant data and real customer reviews, remembering your stated preferences across conversations.